azmiozgen/geometry-friends-ai/README.md

 AI agent is trained by using reinforcement learning and inspired by the works of [yanpanlau](https://github.com/yanpanlau) for the game of [Flappy Bird](https://github.com/yanpanlau/Keras-FlappyBird).
 Unlike Flappy Bird, Geoemetry Friends is a harder game to solve by pure reinforcement learning.

+## Installation

+Insall requirements.txt file

+`pip install -r requirements.txt`

+Or you can create conda environment with

+`conda create -f requirements.yml`

+To enable gpu for Tensorflow,

+`pip install -i tensorflow-gpu`

 ## Environment

 Game is written for only circle agent currently.
 There are 9 different setups to play.
 These setups are under *game_setup.py* file.
 There is one trained model available under */models* directory.
 Training is held for 2 days with TitanX GPU for almost 1 million frames.
-Model specs are under *models.csv* file.
+Model specs are under *output/models.csv* file.

 There are 3 modes available to run the game.